-I know the goal is to get everyone sleeping at the same time, however my preschooler (3) dropped his nap a couple months back.
+I know the goal is to get everyone sleeping at the same time, however, my preschooler (3) dropped his nap a couple of months back.
 So while we could sit inside and watch tv the entire time, we also need to get out.
 Mostly for my sanity.

 Why?
 Because OWNERSHIP ALWAYS TAKES THE LEAD.

 Here, your preschooler is gathering their own tools.
 Why is this important?
 It means this activity will mean more to them because it was their decisions that pulled it all together.